Blog

 What is this Telehealth Business?

+What is Telehealth Counseling?
 Telehealth has been called “distance counseling,” “telecounseling,” “virtual counseling,” “online therapy” and the like.
 We’re all talking about the same thing- counseling that happens virtually through a tech device.
-The American Counseling Association defines it as...
+The American...

 How to Deal with Sadness During the Winter Season #whysoglumchum